xaolex/xaolex_blog/readme.txt

-Git is a version control system. idiot youa a are.
+Git is a version control system.
+Oh yeah.